ezzing/3DLayout-documentation/README.md

 mode in another page of your platform (to act as a thumbnail of the project) you can do it by adding an iframe element to an html page, with a modified version of the url of the layout.

+It can be displayed with and without camera spin.

 ### Showcase without camera spin